Government assistance for families

 2. Family Tax Benefit Part A

 Family Tax Benefit Part A is an annual tax benefit based on your income.
 It is designed to assist with the cost of raising your children.
-Note the information here is a guide and your personal circumstances may be different, so you’ll need to check directly with the department of human Services or your tax accountant.
+Please be aware the information here is a guide and your personal circumstances may be different, so you’ll need to check directly with the Department of Human Services or your tax accountant.

 How do I claim?